Ajax23/PoreMS/docsrc/workflow.rst

   gmx make_ndx -f _gro/box.gro -o _gro/index.ndx

 and choosing the specified atoms.
-Since ``make_ndx`` works iterativaly, first the silicon atoms of of the surface groups, silanol and TMS, are chosen for both geminal and singular binding sites, and then the grid molecules.
+Since ``make_ndx`` works iterativaly, first the silicon atoms of the surface groups, silanol and TMS, are chosen for both geminal and singular binding sites, and then the grid molecules.
 In the case of the generated pore system, the call would be